Not My Job: Sportscaster Joe Buck Gets Quizzed On Kittens And Rainbows

 BUCK: Yeah, it was something really deep like that.

-SAGAL: Oh, yeah.
-And other question - the opposite question.
+SAGAL: Other question - the opposite question.
 Baseball can be pretty dull.

-SAGAL: One of those endless at-bats where the pitcher keeps throwing over to first base and the batter keeps filing it off.
-Do you ever just - you have nothing to say and you just...
+SAGAL: In one of those endless at-bats where the pitcher keeps throwing over to first base and the batter keeps filing it off, do you ever just - you have nothing to say and you just...

-BUCK: Yeah, and that's the beauty of TV as opposed to radio.
-I can just sit there and be like, yeah, listen to the sound of the crowd and the yell of the (unintelligible).
+BUCK: Yeah.
+And that's the beauty of TV as opposed to radio.
+I'm can just sit there and be like, listen to the sound of the crowd and the yell of the (unintelligible).

 SAGAL: And that's when you quietly slip off to the bathroom, right?